Summer Session 2017

-The GET AHEAD program (previously known as the Summer Enrichment Program) is a five-week residential program that gives incoming first year students the opportunity to get an early start on their academic careers.
+The Get Ahead program is a five-week residential program that gives incoming first-year students the opportunity to get an early start on their academic careers.
 The program allows new freshmen to become acclimated to the campus and to the academic rigors of college during the summer immediately preceding their first semester at the University.
-Students may earn up to seven university credits, taking two courses, and a one-credit Academic Self-Management Skilmod course.
+Students may earn up to eight credits.

-The UD Honors Program, Edge, encourages motivated high school students who have completed their sophomore or junior year to expand their educational experience through college-level study at the University.
-During the five-week program, students live in supervised residence halls, take freshmen-level courses taught by University faculty, and participate in a variety of social and cultural educational activities, including out-of-town trips.
+The UD Edge summer college program encourages motivated high school students who have completed their sophomore or junior year to expand their educational experience through college-level study at the University.
+During the five-week program, students live in supervised residence halls, take freshmen-level courses taught by University faculty and participate in a variety of social and cultural activities.
 Students select courses from a curriculum of traditional and innovative offerings.
 On successful completion of the courses, they earn regular University credit, which many colleges and universities accept as transfer credit.
-Apply by May 1.
+See

 Honors courses are open to students in the Honors Program (UDHP) whose grade point indices are 3.0 or higher.
 During the initial registration period, only UDHP students with a GPA of 3.0 or higher will be registered for Honors courses.
 Once spring semester grades are posted, students who are not in the Honors Program and have grade point indices of 3.0 or higher should consult the Honors Course Information page at

 for information on how to request a seat in an Honors course.
 Further information is available at the Honors Program office at 186 South College Ave., or 831-1195.

 Information about service-learning for both students and faculty can be found through the Community Engagement Initiative (CEI).
 The Service Learning Scholars Program, which enables students to participate in individual faculty-guided service-learning projects during the summer, is housed in the CEI.
 For further information visit the CEI site